 - Service Provider Automation and Programmability (300-535 SPAUTO)

 - Collaboration Automation and Programmability (300-835 CLAUTO)

 These DevNet certifications make it easier for hiring managers to single out automation specialists and help individuals market themselves better.
-With the increase in the popularity of DevOps, such specialist certifications are proving to be a very valuable addition for professionals.
+With the increase in the popularity of DevOps for network engineers, such specialist certifications are proving to be a very valuable addition for professionals.

 If you want to build secure and scalable networks in a non-conventional way, IoT may be the right option for you.
 And, if you find Cisco networks and data visualization interesting, you should consider DevNet’s IoT specialization.